 - Avoid steel wool and scrub brushes.
-These can seriously damage the beautiful shiny finish and leave scratches and marks on the metal.
+These can seriously damage the beautifully shiny finish and leave scratches and marks on the metal.
 Always use a soft cloth to clean stainless steel.

 - Never leave wet sponges or other objects on the edge of the sink.
-Use a container, cup or plate so that the wet material isn't resting on the steel.
-Although stainless steel is durable and resists rusting, it isn't totally impervious to prolonged exposure to water, and rust stains can develop.
+Use a container, cup, or plate so that the wet material isn't resting on the steel.
+Although stainless steel is durable and resists rust, it isn't totally impervious to prolonged exposure to water.
+Rust stains can develop.

 The timeless beauty and durability of stainless steel make it a popular choice for kitchen sinks, and getting them clean is fairly easy.
 Keep your stainless steel sink looking beautiful for many years to come by adding a special cleaning session to your weekly list of cleaning chores.